Supporting New Zealand small businesses for 5 years.

 In many cases, small businesses can’t do this on their own.
 Due to limited resources, they may not be able to support business growth – at least not to the level they want – without external funding.

 According to the New Zealand Banking Association, only 30% of small businesses are debt-free.
-The other 70% have received over a million loans combined.
+The other 70% have received over a million business loans combined.

 But first, let’s answer one of the most common questions that borrowers have.